apereo/cas/cas-server-documentation/planning/Upgrade-Guide.md

 Make sure you have a separate development environment ready for configuration and testing.
 Regardless of how small the upgrade is, you want to make sure it is well tested in your environment before you flip the switch.
-Evaluate the software dependencies and platform requirements of the new upgrade (i.e. Java, Maven, etc) and make sure you have everything installed and configured correctly before you attempt.
+Evaluate the software dependencies and platform requirements of the new upgrade (i.e. Java, etc) and make sure you have everything installed and configured correctly before you attempt.

 ## Sanitize Configuration